List of Hetalia: Axis Powers characters: China

-China (中国, Chūgoku) is the oldest nation in the Allies, being depicted as immortal as well as being over four or five thousand years old and is regarded as the eldest sibling among the East Asian nations.
-He claims he is the big brother of Japan and often depicted as a panda.
+China (中国, Chūgoku) is the oldest nation in the Allies, being depicted as a young man who is immortal as well being over four or five thousand years old and is regarded as the eldest sibling among the East Asian nations.
+He claims he is the big brother of Japan and often is depicted with his pet panda.
 His boss was introduced as a green Chinese dragon with an intimidating appearance.
 During the fight between the Axis and Allies, he fights Germany and Japan with a wok and ladle, which became his weapon of choice which also serves as a stereotype that China serves good food.
 He is a big fan of Hello Kitty and tends to end his sentences with the suffix -aru, the Japanese pronunciation of "er", a phrase sometimes added to the end of words in Chinese (see Kyowa-go).
 However, he replaces the customary -aru with the suffix -ahen, which means opium, when speaking to England, as a reference to the Opium Wars.
 He is a bit disturbed by and distrustful of Russia, reflecting Tsarist Russia invaded China and occupied Vladivostok before.
 In the anime series, he is voiced by Yuki Kaida (who also voices Taiwan) in Japanese and Clarine Harp in English.